-The device is not preconfigured.
-The maximum voltage is selectable by the rotary switch S1 to be 5V, 9V, 12V, or 20V.
+The device is either preconfigured with 2 resistors setting a fixed voltage and current or adjustable with 2 rotary switches.
+The maximum voltage is selectable by the rotary switch S1 to be 5V, 9V, 15V (12V with JP1 closed), or 20V.
 The minimum voltage is set to 5V, but could be changed by mounting resistors according to Table 3.
 The current is selectable by the rotary S2 switch to be 1A, 2A, 3A, or 5A.
 Do NOT change the switches during operation.
 This is a set and forget device.
 Set your current and voltage needs before plugging the device to your USB-PD source and enjoy the power at the output.
 This is not a power supply to change voltage and current during operation.